 It's probably closing the HD DVD stores :P

+that's killing Blockbuster.
 I haven't rented anything from Blockbuster ever since I started renting from Netflix, Gamefly and then other online stores a few years ago.

 While online has been hurting BB the most probably i know what IRT is saying, around here BB loses a lot of business to Movie Gallery and Mr. Movies because of the promotions they run.